icecream17/Stuff/writing/walk.md

 Earth exerts a gravitational force which is a relative negative vertical acceleration of g=9.8 meters per second squared.
-(Plagiarized from Wikipedia: <https://en.wikipedia.org/w/index.php?title=High-g_training&oldid=1235330437>) An untrained individual usually black out (a complete loss of vision while still remaining consciousness, in contrast to a g-induced loss of consciousness due to movement of blood away from the brain - consequently acceleration perpendicular to the spine is much easier to withstand) between 4 and 6g, while roller coasters typical do not expose the occupants to much more than 3g.
+(Plagiarized from Wikipedia: <https://en.wikipedia.org/w/index.php?title=High-g_training&oldid=1235330437>) An untrained individual usually blacks out (a complete loss of vision while still remaining consciousness, in contrast to a g-induced loss of consciousness due to movement of blood away from the brain - consequently acceleration perpendicular to the spine is much easier to withstand) between 4 and 6g, while roller coasters typical do not expose the occupants to much more than 3g.